AECOM (ACM)

 5. Revenue Growth

 Reviewing a company’s long-term sales performance reveals insights into its quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Regrettably, AECOM’s sales grew at a sluggish 4% compounded annual growth rate over the last five years.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Unfortunately, AECOM’s 3.7% annualized revenue growth over the last five years was sluggish.
 This was below our standard for the industrials sector and is a rough starting point for our analysis.

 AECOM Quarterly Revenue

-Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-AECOM’s annualized revenue growth of 7.3% over the last two years is above its five-year trend, but we were still disappointed by the results.
+We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
+AECOM’s annualized revenue growth of 3.5% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.
 AECOM Year-On-Year Revenue Growth

-AECOM also reports its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
-AECOM’s backlog reached $24.59 billion in the latest quarter and averaged 2% year-on-year declines over the last two years.
-Because this number is lower than its revenue growth, we can see the company hasn’t secured enough new orders to maintain its growth rate in the future.
+We can better understand the company’s revenue dynamics by analyzing its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
+AECOM’s backlog reached $25.96 billion in the latest quarter and averaged 3.7% year-on-year growth over the last two years.
+Because this number is in line with its revenue growth, we can see the company effectively balanced its new order intake and fulfillment processes.
 AECOM Backlog

 AECOM was profitable over the last five years but held back by its large cost base.
-Its average operating margin of 4.5% was weak for an industrials business.
-This result isn’t too surprising given its low gross margin as a starting point.
+Its average operating margin of 4.8% was weak for an industrials business.

 AECOM Trailing 12-Month Operating Margin (GAAP)

-AECOM’s EPS grew at a spectacular 17.1% compounded annual growth rate over the last five years, higher than its 4% annualized revenue growth.
+AECOM’s EPS grew at an astounding 17.7% compounded annual growth rate over the last five years, higher than its 3.7% annualized revenue growth.
 This tells us the company became more profitable on a per-share basis as it expanded.

 AECOM Trailing 12-Month EPS (Non-GAAP)

-Diving into AECOM’s quality of earnings can give us a better understanding of its performance.
-As we mentioned earlier, AECOM’s operating margin expanded by 2.5 percentage points over the last five years.
-On top of that, its share count shrank by 17.8%.
+Diving into the nuances of AECOM’s earnings can give us a better understanding of its performance.
+As we mentioned earlier, AECOM’s operating margin was flat this quarter but expanded by 1.4 percentage points over the last five years.
+On top of that, its share count shrank by 14.2%.
 These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
 AECOM Diluted Shares Outstanding

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-AECOM has shown mediocre cash profitability over the last five years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 5%, subpar for an industrials business.
+AECOM has shown weak cash profitability over the last five years, giving the company limited opportunities to return capital to shareholders.
+Its free cash flow margin averaged 4.4%, subpar for an industrials business.

 AECOM Trailing 12-Month Free Cash Flow Margin

-AECOM’s free cash flow clocked in at $261.7 million in Q2, equivalent to a 6.3% margin.
-This cash profitability was in line with the comparable period last year and above its five-year average.
+AECOM’s free cash flow clocked in at $41.9 million in Q4, equivalent to a 1.1% margin.
+The company’s cash profitability regressed as it was 1.7 percentage points lower than in the same quarter last year, suggesting its historical struggles have dragged on.

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

-Although AECOM hasn’t been the highest-quality company lately because of its poor top-line performance, it historically found a few growth initiatives that worked.
-Its five-year average ROIC was 13.8%, higher than most industrials businesses.
+Although AECOM hasn’t been the highest-quality company lately because of its poor top-line performance, it historically found a few growth initiatives that worked out well.
+Its five-year average ROIC was 14.8%, impressive for an industrials business.

 AECOM Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
 Fortunately, AECOM’s has increased over the last few years.
-This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.
+This is a good sign, and we hope the company can keep improving.

 AECOM Net Debt Position

-AECOM has some positive attributes, but it isn’t one of our picks.
-Although its revenue growth was uninspiring over the last five years, its growth over the next 12 months is expected to be higher.
-And while AECOM’s low gross margins indicate some combination of competitive pressures and high production costs, its spectacular EPS growth over the last five years shows its profits are trickling down to shareholders.
+AECOM doesn’t top our investment wishlist, but we understand that it’s not a bad business.
+Although its revenue growth was weak over the last five years, its growth over the next 12 months is expected to be higher.
+And while AECOM’s backlog growth has disappointed, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.

-AECOM’s P/E ratio based on the next 12 months is 24.1x.
-While this valuation is reasonable, we don’t really see a big opportunity at the moment.
-We're pretty confident there are superior stocks to buy right now.
+AECOM’s P/E ratio based on the next 12 months is 17.4x.
+This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
+We're fairly confident there are better investments elsewhere.